-Strategic planning is an ongoing process for every business.
-It’s not something you implement and then shelve.
-Instead, your business should develop a guiding template that reflects your mission, internal culture, external factors, and objectives.
-This framework is designed to offer structure that keeps your business focused on taking goal-driven actions.
-Yet, it should be flexible enough to evolve over time.
-With a good strategic planning framework, your startup will have a repeatable and scalable roadmap for growth.
+A strategic planning framework sets up a structure that keeps your business focused on goal-driven actions.
+The structure shouldn’t be rigid, though.
+It should be flexible enough to evolve over time.
+With a good strategic planning framework, your startup will be equipped with a repeatable, scalable roadmap for growth.

-• With the structure and flexibility a framework offers, a business can effectively implement a strategic planning model that is aligned with its current needs.
+- Thanks to the structure and flexibility of a framework, a business can effectively carry out a strategic planning model that aligns with current needs and resources

 Startups use a strategic plan to ensure:

-• All actions align with the business vision
+- All actions line up with the business vision.

-• A defined purpose is driving all business growth activities
+- A defined purpose is driving business growth activities.

-Strategic planning starts with understanding business intent and identifying growth goals.
-These goals should be concrete and detailed.
-They should also pass the SMART goal test: are your goals specific, measurable, attainable, relevant, and time-bound?
+Strategic planning begins with understanding the intent of your startup and and identifying growth goals.
+These goals should be details and solid, and should pass the SMART goal test: Are your goals specific, measurable, attainable, relevant, and time-bound?

-For example, growing your revenue and generating more leads is too abstract.
-Increasing gross revenue by 18 percent over the next 12 months — with a minimum 75 percent client retention rate to help maintain profitability — is SMART.
+For example, growing revenue and generating more leads are not SMART because they’re abstract.
+Increasing revenue by 18% over the next 12 months — with at least a 75% client retention rate to help maintain profitability — is SMART.

-A strategic planning model can then help you reach your SMART goals as quickly and efficiently as possible.
+With a strategic planning model in place, you can reach SMART goals quickly and efficiently.

 Why Does Your Startup Need a Strategic Planning Framework?